-Produce a pre-construction report for the client that outlines the two options for the business premises.
+Produce a pre-construction report for the client that outlines all three options for the business premises.
 The report must include:

-- An example survey report of the condition of an existing building structure, fabric and services and advice on a maintenance and refurbishment strategy. - Quantities of materials, approximate estimating techniques and an elemental costing spreadsheet.
+- An example survey report of the condition of an existing building structure, fabric and services and advice on a maintenance and refurbishment strategy. - The stages involved in the conversion and adaptation of the existing building. - The advantages and disadvantages of selling property and carrying out a new build project on a greenfield site.